I'm a member

 Printer Friendly Version

-DESCRIPTIONCryoablation is one of several methods available to treat clinically localized prostate cancer, and may be considered an alternative to radical prostatectomy or radiation therapy.
+Cryoablation is one of several methods available to treat clinically localized prostate cancer, and may be considered an alternative to radical prostatectomy or radiation therapy.
 It also may be used for salvage of non-metastatic relapse following initial therapy for clinically localized disease.
 Using percutaneously inserted cryoprobes, the glandular tissue is rapidly frozen and thawed such that tissue necrosis follows.
-Hypothesized advantages of cryosurgical ablation include that the procedure may be less invasive than surgery and recovery time may be shorter.
-While external-beam radiation therapy requires multiple treatments, typically only one (1) treatment is required for cryoablation.
+Cryosurgical ablation is less invasive than radical prostatectomy and recovery time may be shorter.
+While external-beam radiation therapy (EBRT) requires multiple treatments, typically only one (1) treatment is required for cryoablation.

-Subtotal prostate cryoablation is also being evaluated as a form of more localized therapy (referred to by some as “male lumpectomy”) for small localized prostate cancers.
+Subtotal prostate cryoablation is also being evaluated as a form of more localized therapy (referred to by some as focal or organ-preserving therapy or “male lumpectomy”) for small localized prostate cancers.

 POLICYCryoablation of the prostate may be considered medically necessary as treatment of clinically localized (organ-confined) prostate cancer when performed